 • Ensure educational opportunities that help women and girls reach their full potential

 • Eliminate discrimination against women and disparate treatment based on gender

 • Promote access for women to legal services and equity within the justice system

 3. How do I know my membership gift gets put to good use?

-All WFW grantees submit 6 month and final grant reports detailing the success of their project.
+All WFW grant recipients submit 6 month and final grant reports detailing the progress of their project.
 Summaries of these interim reports are shared with members in the quarterly WFW E-News.
-Additionally, WFW members are encouraged to like and follow the WFW Facebook page for grantee updates.
-Lastly, past grantees often speak about their projects at our Brown Bag Lunch & Learn programs and our fall membership meeting.
+Additionally, WFW members are encouraged to like and follow the WFW Facebook page for grant updates.
+Lastly, past grant recipients often speak about their projects at our Brown Bag Lunch & Learn programs and our fall membership meeting.